 Will Pacifiers Hurt My Baby’s Teeth?

 Pacifiers are not great for teeth.
 This much the experts agree on, and it’s actually many parents’ biggest concern about pacifiers.
+Nevertheless, it appears that more than 40% of babies are using pacifiers by the age of one year (source).

 I’ve Heard Babies Have Choked On Pacifiers

-Check your pacifier for size, moving parts, and air vents:
+Check your pacifier for size, moving parts, and air vents.

 Can Pacifiers Cause Nipple Confusion?